Cautious Optimism: A Meta-Algorithm for Near-Constant Regret in General Games: Introduction

 \citet{piliouras2022beyond} introduced Clairvoyant MWU (CMWU), where players leverage the game dynamics as a broadcast channel to implement Nemirovski’s Conceptual Proximal Method~\citep{nemirovski2004prox,farina2022clairvoyant} in a decentralized, uncoupled manner.
 However, this attitude towards the dynamics of the game play comes at a cost: not all iterations of Clairvoyant MWU satisfy the no-regret property.
 Instead, only a subsequence of $\Theta(T / \log T)$ iterations exhibits bounded regret of $O(n \log d)$, while the remaining iterations are dedicated to broadcasting.
 As a result, the empirical play of this subsequence converges to a CCE of the game at a rate of $O(\frac{n \log d \log T}{T})$.
 Additionally, CMWU does not guarantee the no-regret property in the presence of adversarial utilities.

 \citet{farina2022near} established a logarithmic dependence on $T$ throughout the entire history of play using the Log-Regularized Lifted Optimistic FTRL (\LRLOFTRL) algorithm.
 Their approach builds upon an instantiation of optimistic Follow-the-Regularized-Leader (FTRL) over a suitably lifted space with a log regularizer.
 However, this improved dependence on $T$ comes at the cost of an exponentially worse dependence on the number of actions $d$, resulting in an overall regret bound of $O(n d \log T)$.
-As we see later in \Cref{app:find_gamma}, interestingly, the dynamics of \LRLOFTRL are equivalent to those of \ours with a log regularizer, which is a special instance of Cautious Optimism---our unified framework.
+As we see later in \Cref{app:find_gamma}, the dynamics of \LRLOFTRL are equivalent to those of \ours with a log regularizer, which is a special instance of Cautious Optimism.

+Despite all these efforts~\citep{Chen20:Hedging,daskalakis2021near,piliouras2022beyond,farina2022near} following the celebrated result of \citet{Syrgkanis15}, no \emph{unified} framework or analysis broadly characterized faster convergence than \citet{Syrgkanis15} for regularized learning in games is known.
+We address this gap by introducing \emph{Cautious Optimism}, which establishes a unified framework that exponentially accelerates regularized learning in games in an uncoupled manner, improving the $O_{\scaleto{T}{4pt}}(T^{1/4})$ regret bound of \citet{Syrgkanis15} to $O_{\scaleto{T}{4pt}}(\log T)$.
+Ultimately, it becomes evident that an instance of Cautious Optimistic \FTRL (\ours) with a log regularizer recovers the dynamics of \LRLOFTRL~\citep{farina2022near}.
+However, this recovery arises as a simple and immediate byproduct of our general framework and analysis, in contrast to \citep{farina2022near}, where the spectral properties and structural details of the chosen regularizers were heavily exploited.

-In the last significant step preceding our work, \citet{Soleymani25:Faster} introduced \COMWU, a refined variant of the Optimistic Multiplicative Weights Update (OMWU) algorithm, which achieves the current state-of-the-art regret bound of $O(n \log^2 d \log T)$.
-Their approach is grounded in dynamic learning rate control, ensuring that learners progress in a coordinated manner throughout the game while preventing agents from developing excessively negative regret.
-While heuristics incorporating non-monotone changes in learning rates have been explored and employed in practice—e.g., the Win or Learn Fast (WOLF) principle~\citep{bowling2002multiagent,bowling2004convergence,ratcliffe2019win,xi2015novel,awheda2016exponential,georgila2014single,busoniu2006multi,zhu2021analysis}—the work of \citet{Soleymani25:Faster} is the first to establish the theoretical benefits of such ideas in decision-making.
-In this vein, we prove these theoretical benefits for general regularized learning in games.
+Moreover, we introduce \COMWU, a refined variant of the Optimistic Multiplicative Weights Update (\Opthedge) algorithm, as an instance of \ours with negative entropy regularizer. \COMWU and two other instances of \ours achieve a new state-of-the-art regret bound of $O(n \log^2 d \log T)$.
+Interestingly, one of these instances of \ours extends to the class of convex games, exponentially improving dependence on the dimension of the action space $d$ upon the previous state-of-the-art, \LRLOFTRL~\citep{farina2022near}, in this broad setting.
+Our approach is grounded in dynamic learning rate control, ensuring that learners progress in a coordinated manner throughout the game while preventing agents from developing excessively negative regret.